Quantitative comparative linguistics: Maximum parsimony and maximum compatibility

-The assumptions of these methods are overt and are verifiable.
-The complexity of the model can be increased if required.
-The model parameters are estimated directly from the input data so assumptions about evolutionary rate are avoided.

 Perfect Phylogenetic Networks

 This method produces an explicit phylogenic network having an underlying tree with additional contact edges.
 Characters can be borrowed but evolve without homoplasy.
 To produce such networks, a graph-theoretic algorithm has been used.

 Gray and Atkinson's method

 The input lexical data is coded in binary form, with one character for each state of the original multi-state character.
 The method allows homoplasy and constraints on split times.
 A likelihood-based analysis method is used, with evolution expressed as a rate matrix.
 Cognate gain and loss is modelled with a gamma distribution to allow rate variation and with rate smoothing.
 Because of the vast number of possible trees with many languages, Bayesian inference is used to search for the optimal tree.
 A Markov Chain Monte Carlo algorithm generates a sample of trees as an approximation to the posterior probability distribution.
 A summary of this distribution can be provided as a greedy consensus tree or network with support values.
 The method also provides date estimates.